-Affirmatively Further Fair Housing - Affirmatively Furthering Fair Housing (AFFH) is a legal requirement that federal agencies and federal grantees furthering the purposes of the Fair Housing Act.
+Affirmatively Further Fair Housing - Affirmatively Furthering Fair Housing (AFFH) is a legal requirement that federal agencies and federal grantees further the purposes of the Fair Housing Act.
 This obligation to affirmatively further fair housing has been in the Fair Housing Act since 1968.
-HUD's AFFH rule provides an effective planning approach to aid program participants in taking meaningful actions to overcome historic patterns of segregation, promote fair housing choice, and foster inclusive communities that are free from discrimination.
-As provided in the rule, AFFH means "taking meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics.
+HUD's AFFH rule provides an effective planning approach to aid program participants in taking meaningful actions to overcome historic patterns of segregation, promote fair housing choice, and foster inclusive communities free from discrimination.
+As provided in the rule, AFFH is defined by "taking meaningful actions, in addition to combating discrimination, that overcome patterns of segregation and foster inclusive communities free from barriers that restrict access to opportunity based on protected characteristics."

-Specifically, affirmatively furthering fair housing means taking meaningful actions that, taken together, address significant disparities in housing needs and in access to opportunity, replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws.
+Specifically, affirmatively furthering fair housing means taking meaningful actions that, when implemented together, address significant disparities in housing needs and in access to opportunity.
+These actions can aid in replacing segregated living patterns with truly integrated and balanced living patterns, transforming racially and ethnically concentrated areas of poverty into areas of opportunity, and fostering and maintaining compliance with civil rights and fair housing laws.
 The duty to affirmatively further fair housing extends to all of a program participant's activities and programs relating to housing and urban development."